Bracktus/Noisy-Tournament-Ranking/final/docs/final.md

 ## Informal formulation of the problem

 Given a classroom of students, each student does a piece of homework.
 A student's score on the homework reflects their academic ability.
-However, since the class size is large the teacher is unable to mark all the work.
+However, since the class size is large the teacher is unable to assign a grade to all the pieces of work.

-Next, we create a set of pairings of homeworks.
+First, we create a set of pairings of homeworks.
 We'll call these matchups.
 Every time a matchup is given to a student we'll call this an assignment.

-For each matchup assigned to a player, the player will make a decision about who they think achieved a higher score on the homework.
+For each assignment, the evaluating student will make a decision about who they think achieved a higher score on the homework.

-The students will now make comparisons in quality between each of their assigned matchups.
 They may make the correct or incorrect decision, but we assume they're trying their best to mark the pairings correctly.

 Now that we have the verdict of every student on their assignments, we need to use this information to obtain a ranking of all the students.
 We're aiming to get a ranking as close to the true ranking of students as possible.